isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     enable_if

 Instead, use concepts.
-But see [How to emulate concepts if you don't have language support](#Rt-emulate).
+But see [How to emulate concepts if you don’t have language support](#Rt-emulate).

 ##### Example